 5 Tips How To Stay In Shape On Holiday

-Summer is when many of us are taking a longer break to visit family, to explore new places or to relax in the sun.
-We get away from our daily routines, including our fitness regimes such a ballet classes.
+Summer is when many of us are taking a longer break to visit family, explore new places or relax in the sun.
+We get away from our daily routines, including our fitness regimes such as ballet classes.

 Sometimes, although we are enjoying the freedom we have on our well-deserved break, we cannot help but feel guilty about not exercising to stay in shape.
 We may be relaxing outwardly, but our internal voice warns us about the day when we will face ballet class again with stiffer joints, tighter muscles and a little bit more padding.